MrWinstead/address-generator/Readme.md

 # Data Source

-This generator is designed to use the CSV files which may be found at (Nirsoft's Website)[http://www.nirsoft.net/countryip/] with column headers. an contrived example of this would be:
+This generator is designed to use the CSV files which may be found at Nirsoft's Website (http://www.nirsoft.net/countryip/) with column headers.
+A contrived example of this would be:

 ```text
 country,ip_start,ip_end,total_ips,last_updated,telco